Geschwister Scholl Institute of Political Science

 Short Bio

-Tim Heinkelmann-Wild is a research fellow at the Geschwister-Scholl-Institute of Political Science.
-As a junior visiting fellow, he visited Nuffield College and the Department of Politics and International Relations (DPIR) at the University of Oxford in 2021/22.
-For his doctoral project, Tim Heinkelmann-Wild received scholarships by the German National Academic Foundation (“Studienstiftung des deutschen Volkes”) and by the Marianne-Plehn-Programme of the Elite Network of Bavaria (“Elitenetzwerk Bayern”).
-Tim Heinkelmann-Wild studied Political Science, History, and Philosophy at LMU Munich, receiving scholarships by the German National Academic Foundation and the “Deutschlandstipendium”.
-He obtained a Bachelor in Political Science and History in 2015 and a Master in Political Science in 2018, both times top of his year.
-Tim Heinkelmann-Wild previously worked, inter alia, as a research assistant at the Chair of Global Governance as well as at the Chair of International Relations at LMU Munich.
-As an intern, Tim Heinkelmann-Wild gained policy-related experience in international politics, for example at the German Foreign Office’s headquarters in Berlin (Task Force Ukraine) and its Permanent Mission to the United Nations in New York, as well as at the Peace Research Institute Frankfurt (PRIF).
+Tim Heinkelmann-Wild is a post-doctoral researcher and lecturer at the Geschwister-Scholl-Institute of Political Science.
+His doctoral project “After Exit: Alternative Leadership and Institutional Resilience after Hegemonic Withdrawal” was awarded “summa cum laude” honors at LMU Munich in 2024 and was supported by scholarships from the German National Academic Foundation (“Studienstiftung des deutschen Volkes”) and the Marianne-Plehn-Programme of the Elite Network of Bavaria.
+Tim Heinkelmann-Wild was a junior visiting fellow at the University of Oxford’s Nuffield College and the Department of Politics and International Relations (DPIR) in 2021/22.
+He studied Political Science, History, and Philosophy at LMU Munich, receiving scholarships from the German National Academic Foundation and the “Deutschlandstipendium”.
+He obtained a Bachelor’s degree in Political Science and History in 2015 and a Master’s degree in Political Science in 2018, both times top of his year.
+Tim Heinkelmann-Wild also gained policy-related experience in international politics, for example through internships at the German Foreign Office’s headquarters in Berlin (Task Force Ukraine) and its Permanent Mission to the United Nations in New York, as well as at the Peace Research Institute Frankfurt (PRIF).
 He is a member of the German National Academic Foundation’s selection committee and the German Council on Foreign Relations (DGAP).
+Tim Heinkelmann-Wild participates in the Ment15 Mentoring program for female doctoral candidates and students at the Faculty of Social Sciences (the call for new mentees opens every summer).

 Research interests